trexjacket/trexjacket/docs_src/guides/js_api.rst

 Accessing the JavaScript API
 ----

 If there are methods or objects you'd like to use that are not implemented in the Python wrapper, the entire JS API can be accessed directly from the ``tableau`` module.
+Documentation for the Tableau JS API can be found `here <https://tableau.github.io/extensions-api/>`_.

 For a more in depth conversation around accessing JS objects from Anvil, see the `Anvil documentation <https://anvil.works/docs/client/javascript#using-javascript>`_.

 To get a taste of what's available, let's take a look at the attributes of ``tableau.extensions``.